Pioreactor/pioreactor/Technical doc and decision log.md

 13. The morbidostat should always be able to run on RpiZeroWs - these are significantly cheaper.
 We don't ever need the peripherals on a regular RPi.
 However, RPiZeros are slower to execute, and can't sample OD very vast.

 14. Parent jobs and subjobs: A parent job has the responsibility of disconnecting a subjob (which may have subjobs of its own).
+Eventually, I would like subjobs to know about their parents...